investian/investian.in/content/pages/features.md

         type: grid_item
       - title_align: left
         content: >
-          #### How do I access the masterclass?
+          #### Will I get support for clearing doubts after the course?

-          The masterclass is organized over Google Meet on every weekends.
-You can access the next live schedule in this [link](www.facebook.com).
+          Of course.
+You get access to our exclusive community forum to participate in continuous learning.
         content_align: left
         actions: []
         actions_align: left